Our parish is blessed...

 Associate Pastor: Fr.
 Edward Hanna, MLM

-Sub-Deacon: Dr. George Carrum
+Sub-Deacons: Dr. George Carrum & Dr. Gabriel Habib

 Fr.
 Milad T. Yaghi, MLM